A Review of Indoor Millimeter Wave Device-based Localization and Device-free Sensing Technologies and Applications: Abstract

 \section{Abstract}

-The commercial availability of low-cost \ac{mmw} communication and radar devices is starting to improve the penetration of such technologies in consumer markets, paving the way for large-scale and dense deployments in \ac{5g}-and-beyond as well as 6G networks.
+\remembertext{new_abstract}{ The commercial availability of low-cost \ac{mmw} communication and radar devices is starting to improve the adoption of such technologies in consumer markets, paving the way for large-scale and dense deployments in \ac{5g}-and-beyond as well as 6G networks.
 At the same time, pervasive \ac{mmw} access will enable device localization and device-free sensing with unprecedented accuracy, especially with respect to sub-6~GHz commercial-grade devices.

 This paper surveys the state of the art in device-based localization and device-free sensing using \ac{mmw} communication and radar devices, with a focus on indoor deployments.
-We first overview key concepts about \ac{mmw} signal propagation and system design.
-Then, we provide a detailed account of approaches and algorithms for localization and sensing enabled by \acp{mmw}.
-We consider several dimensions in our analysis, including the main objectives, techniques, and performance of each work, whether each research reached some degree of implementation, and which hardware platforms were used for this purpose.
-We conclude by discussing that better algorithms for consumer-grade devices, data fusion methods for dense deployments, as well as an educated application of machine learning methods are promising, relevant and timely research directions.
+We overview key concepts about \ac{mmw} signal propagation and system design, detailing approaches, algorithms and applications for \ac{mmw} localization and sensing.
+Several dimensions are considered, including the main objectives, techniques, and performance of each work, whether they reached an implementation stage, and which hardware platforms or software tools were used.

+We analyze theoretical (including signal processing and machine learning), technological, and implementation (hardware and prototyping) aspects, exposing under-performing or missing techniques and items towards enabling a highly effective sensing of human parameters, such as position, movement, activity and vital signs.
+Among many interesting findings, we observe that {\it device-based} localization systems would greatly benefit from commercial-grade hardware that exposes channel state information, as well as from a better integration between standard-compliant \ac{mmw} initial access and localization algorithms, especially with multiple \acp{ap}.
+Moreover, more advanced algorithms requiring zero-initial knowledge of the environment would greatly help improve the adoption of \ac{mmw} \ac{slam}. \Ac{ml}-based algorithms are gaining momentum, but still require the collection of extensive training datasets, and do not yet generalize to any indoor environment, limiting their applicability.

+Device-free (i.e., radar-based) sensing systems still have to be improved in terms of: improved accuracy in the detection of vital signs (respiration and heart rate) and enhanced robustness/generalization capabilities across different environments; moreover, improved support is needed for the tracking of multiple users, and for the automatic creation of radar networks to enable large-scale sensing applications.
+Finally, integrated systems performing joint communications and sensing are still in their infancy: theoretical and practical advancements are required to add sensing functionalities to \ac{mmw}-based channel access protocols based on \ac{ofdm} and multi-antenna technologies. }